cuba-platform/admin-tools-addon/README.md

        <auto-import-file path="com/company/demoforadmintoolscomponent/Groups.zip" class="com.company.demoforadmintoolscomponent.processors.SampleAutoImportProcessor"/>
    </auto-import>
    ```
    Where path is a path to the zip-archive, bean/class � a processor.
 Bean = [bean name], class [class path].

 2. Add the `admin.autoImportConfig` property to app.properties including the configuration file path.

 ### Additional information.
 Logging

-See logging information in `app.log` file.
+See logging information in the `app.log` file.

 #### Successful import